linda-seiter/cmsc315_project3/Project3.md

 Preorder: 90 70 20 40 50
 ```

-Test your code with invalid input:
+Test your code with invalid input to confirm the exception is thrown and
+handled:

 ```text
 Enter a binary tree: 50 30 abc 99
 Node value must be an integer.
 ```

 ### Task 2.
-Evolve the `preorder` method to indent based on the node's level in the tree.
+Evolve the `preorder` method to use indentation to reflect the tree structure.

+Assume a complete binary tree with the following structure:

 ```
        90